Eleventh Sunday in Ordinary Time, Year A

 Reflect, today, upon that which you worry about the most.
 It may be an extremely heavy and burdensome fear.
 Or, it may just be this constant thought in the back of your mind.
 Whatever the case may be for you, try to identify that which seems to burden you the most and is the greatest source of concern.
 Then try to seek God’s truth as it applies to your situation so that you can then surrender in trust to His perfect plan for your life.

-Lord, I do trust in You, but I also fail to trust enough.
+Lord of perfect wisdom, I do trust in You, but I also fail to trust enough.
 When the burdens and worries of life weigh me down, help me to surrender those concerns over to You.
 Jesus, I trust in You.

 Also Available in Paperback & eBook